Stasik, Tamara L., Ph.D.

 English, Asbury Hall, Room 320A

-Tamara teaches courses in literature, composition, and academic literacy for multi-lingual students.
-She is captivated by medieval manuscripts, book history, and the use of asceticism as a mode of cultural and literary production.
-Her Ph.D. dissertation in Medieval English Literature at Indiana University investigated the adaptation of ascetic practice from the monastic cell to medieval society in manuscripts such as Chaucer’s Canterbury Tales.
-When not teaching or researching medieval archives or digitizing medieval manuscripts and catalogues for the Digital Scriptorium, she is an avid woodworker.
-She holds degrees from the University of Wisconsin-Stevens Point, the University of Toronto, Saint John’s University and Indiana University.
+Tamara Stasik holds degrees from Indiana University (Ph.D), Saint John’s University (M.A,), the University of Toronto (M.A.), and the University of Wisconsin-Stevens Point (B.A.).
+She enjoys teaching courses in literature and composition for majors and non-majors, as well as academic literacy for multi-lingual students.
+Her research interests include medieval manuscripts, book history, and the use of asceticism as a mode of cultural and literary production.
+Her Ph.D. dissertation in Medieval English Literature investigated the adaptation of ascetic practice from the monastic cell to medieval society in manuscripts such as Chaucer’s Canterbury Tales.
+Her current work investigates the intersections of medieval studies and the digital humanities.

 ENG 255: Obscenity and Heresy in Medieval and Early Modern Literature (2015)